Last Updated: December 30, 2019

 How we might share the information we collect or receive

-- Third party service providers: We provide User information to other companies who perform services on Unity’s behalf.
+Third-party service providers: We provide User information to other companies that perform Services on Unity’s behalf.
 For example, we may employ service providers to process payments; host or store our data; deliver email messages or analyze data.

-With certain Asset Store sellers: We provide customer information, such as an email address, when you purchase or license certain products (like SDKs) to the sellers of those products in our Asset Store.
+With certain Asset Store sellers, we provide customer information, such as an email address, when you purchase or license certain products (like SDKs) to the sellers of those products in our Asset Store.
 We provide this information to assist the provider with fulfilling your purchase(s) and, in the case of our Asset Store partners, to allow them to contact you about new products and Services.

-- (ii) to satisfy any applicable laws or regulations
+To satisfy any applicable laws or regulations;

-- (v) in order to protect the rights or property of Unity, including to enforce the terms and licenses that govern the use of the Services.
+In order to protect the rights or property of Unity, including to enforce the terms and licenses that govern the use of the Services.

 With your consent: We may share your information for other purposes if (i) you direct us to do so or (ii) you consent to such sharing.

-How your actions can result in sharing with others
+Example of how your actions can result in sharing with others

 Sharing can happen within our Services and outside it when you take certain actions.
 For example:

-When you share a replay on a social network – depending on your privacy settings at the relevant social network, some users of the relevant social network will be able to see the replay
+When you share a replay on a social network – depending on your privacy settings at the relevant social network – some Users of the relevant social network will be able to see the replay.

-When you post comments on our forums, visitors and other forum users will be able to see your username, photo and comments.
+When you post comments on our forums, visitors and other forum Users will be able to see your username, photo, and comments.

-When you publish or provide assets for license on the Asset Store your seller name and other information in your Publisher profile will be visible.
+When you publish or provide assets for license on the Asset Store, your seller name and other information in your Publisher profile will be visible.

 Developers: Log in to the Unity Store and navigate to the My Account page to view and update your information.
 You can request that your account be deleted; however, certain financial recordkeeping information may be maintained in our systems because we have a legitimate legal and financial interest in maintaining such records.

 Sellers: Log in to the Asset Store and visit your Publisher Administration page to view and update your information.
 You can request that your account be deleted; however, certain financial recordkeeping information may be maintained in our systems because we have a legitimate legal and financial interest in maintaining such records.

 Purchasers: Log in to the Asset Store and visit your My Account page to view and update your information.
 You can request that your account be deleted; however, certain financial recordkeeping information may be maintained in our systems because we have a legitimate legal and financial interest in maintaining such records.

 Publishers and Advertisers: Log in to your account and navigate to the Settings page where you can view and update your information.
 You can request that your account be deleted; however, certain financial recordkeeping information may be maintained in our systems because we have a legitimate legal and financial interest in maintaining such records.

 Unity Cloud Build

 Developers: Log in to your account and navigate to the Edit My Account page to view and update your information.
 You can request that your account be deleted; however, certain financial recordkeeping information may be maintained in our systems because we have a legitimate legal and financial interest in maintaining such records.

 - You always have the option to refrain from using the Service or to discontinue using the Service if you do not want information collected about you.

 You can opt out of communications like email, by following the instructions in any marketing message you receive.
 However,

 We reserve the right to change our practices and this policy at any time.
 We may also send an email or provide notice within some or all of our offerings when this policy changes.
 We encourage you to check this page regularly so that you know what our current practices are.

-12. California privacy rights
+12. California Privacy Rights

 Sharing with third parties for direct marketing purposes: California residents have the right to request the identity of any third parties to whom the resident’s personal information was shared, if such sharing was to enable the third party’s direct marketing efforts.
-If you are a California resident and wish to make such a request, please submit your request to email@example.com OR to opt out of having your personal information shared with third parties for their direct marketing purposes, please email us at DPO@unity3d.com.
+If you are a California resident and wish to make such a request, please submit your request to DPO@unity3d.com OR to opt-out of having your personal information shared with third parties for their direct marketing purposes, please email us at DPO@unity3d.com.

-13. Links to sites and service operated by others
+13. Links to Sites and Service Operated by Others

-14. Contact us:
+14. Contact Us:

-- Unity Technologies, 795 Folsom Street, San Francisco, CA 94107
+- Unity Technologies, 30 3rd Street, San Francisco, CA 94103 (United States contact)

 What are cookies?

-Cookies are pieces of data that sites and services you use or visit can set on your browser or device and they can typically be read on future visits to learn more about the user and to personalize an experience, including the ads that are displayed to the user.
-"Cookies” is also a term that may be used to refer to a range of technologies that help an operator identify users and devices, which in turn can help personalize an experience, prevent fraud, store preferences, and speed up delivery of content.
+Cookies are pieces of data that sites and services you use or visit can set on your browser or device and they can typically be read on future visits to learn more about the User and to personalize an experience, including the ads that are displayed to the User.
+“Cookies” is also a term that may be used to refer to a range of technologies that help an operator identify Users and devices, which in turn can help personalize an experience, prevent fraud, store preferences, and speed up delivery of content.

 Unity may employ cookies and related technologies described below for a variety of purposes, including:

-- to learn more about how our products and services are used and similar analytical purposes
+- To learn more about how our products and Services are used and similar analytical purposes;

-- to understand how users interact with our ads
+- To understand how Users interact with our ads;

-- to understand how to improve performance
+- To understand how to improve performance;

-- to prevent fraud
+- To prevent fraud;

-- to provide you with more relevant advertising
+- To provide you with more relevant advertising.

 What types of cookies and other technologies does Unity use?

-Device IDs and digital fingerprinting: The Service may use one or more of a variety of unique identifiers to recognize users and their devices, including MAC Address, IDFA, Android Ad ID, and digital fingerprint, which may be comprised of several types of data, including device name, applications installed on the device, and browser characteristics.
+Device IDs and digital fingerprinting: The Service may use one or more of a variety of unique identifiers to recognize users and their devices, including MAC address, IDFA, Android Ad ID, and digital fingerprint, which may be comprised of several types of data, including device name, the app list or applications installed on the device, and browser characteristics.

 What are my privacy choices for advertising?

-Advertising helps to defray certain costs of providing Services, especially costs that are incurred by Unity but not recovered from users.
+Advertising helps to defray certain costs of providing Services, especially costs that are incurred by Unity but not recovered from Users.
 Thus, you may not have a choice to prevent advertisements from being presented when using the Services; however, you do have choices to limit personalized advertisements that are tailored to your interests.